ICanBoogie/ICanBoogie/README.md

 ### Collections as arrays

-Collections of objects are always managed as arrays, wheter they are records in the database, models, modules, database connections…
+Collections of objects are always managed as arrays, whether they are records in the database, models, modules, database connections…

 ```php